Design a microservice-oriented application

 This section focuses on developing a hypothetical server-side enterprise application.

 The hypothetical application handles requests by executing business logic, accessing databases, and then returning HTML, JSON, or XML responses.
 We will say that the application must support various clients, including desktop browsers running Single Page Applications (SPAs), traditional web apps, mobile web apps, and native mobile apps.
 The application might also expose an API for third parties to consume.
 It should also be able to integrate its microservices or external applications asynchronously, so that approach will help resiliency of the microservices in the case of partial failures.

 The application will consist of these types of components:

 Presentation components.
-These are responsible for handling the UI and consuming remote services.
+These components are responsible for handling the UI and consuming remote services.

 Domain or business logic.
-This is the application's domain logic.
+This component is the application's domain logic.

 Database access logic.
-This consists of data access components responsible for accessing databases (SQL or NoSQL).
+This component consists of data access components responsible for accessing databases (SQL or NoSQL).

 Application integration logic.
-This includes a messaging channel, mainly based on message brokers.
+This component includes a messaging channel, based on message brokers.

 The application will require high scalability, while allowing its vertical subsystems to scale out autonomously, because certain subsystems will require more scalability than others.